robinrob/rsmithio/_posts/2018-02-16-deciding-what-to-learn-next.md

 layout:     post
 title:      Deciding What to Learn Next as a Programmer
 subtitle:   Or not to?
+description: "Blog Post: Deciding What to Learn Next as a Programmer - A blog post about some considerations to make when deciding what to learn next to improve your knowledge or skills as a programmer"
 date:       2018-02-16
 type:       Blog Post
 published:  true